radiant-rstats/docker/install/rsm-msba-windows.md

 Please follow the instructions below to install the rsm-msba-spark computing environment.
 It has R, Rstudio, Python, Jupyter Lab, Postgres, VS Code, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Upgrade Windows

 Windows users **must** use Microsoft Windows 10 Professional, Education, or Enterprise (64-bit).
 Students should be able to upgrade to Microsoft Windows 10 Education (64-bit) for free through their university.
 For Rady (UCSD) students, the steps in the upgrade process are shown in the following video: <a href="https://youtu.be/p0gcRbatO0w" target="_blank">https://youtu.be/p0gcRbatO0w</a>.

 Check if there are any updates available for your system by clicking on the Start icon and typing "Check for Updates".
 After upgrading to the latest version of Windows, open PowerShell and type `winver`.
 If the windows version is 2004 or higher, as shown in the screenshot below, continue with step **#2**.
-Else, use the install instructions shown in the document linked below:
+If you are having issues upgrading your Windows version, please reach out your IT support staff.
+If upgrading is not feasible for some reason, use the install instructions shown in the document linked below:

 <https://github.com/radiant-rstats/docker/blob/master/install/rsm-msba-windows-1909.md>